pydata/pydata-sphinx-theme/docs/contributing.rst

 #.
 Edit the language's message catalog at ``pydata_sphinx_theme/locale/es/LC_MESSAGES/sphinx.po``.
 For each source string introduced by the ``msgid`` keyword, add its translation after the ``msgstr`` keyword.

 #.
-Compile the message catalogs of every language:
+Compile the message catalogs of every language.
+This creates or updates the MO files:

 .. code-block:: bash